Mehboob-alam1/Munchups_New_Version/PROVIDER_MIGRATION_README.md

 # Provider State Management Migration Guide

-This document outlines the migration of the Munchups Flutter app from traditional state management to Provider pattern.
+This document outlines the migration of the Munchups Flutter app from traditional state management to the Provider pattern, and how it now fits into the upgraded Clean Architecture powered by GetIt (DI) and Dio (HTTP).

+## 🚀 Executive Summary
+- Migrated legacy `setState` + ad‑hoc API usage to a modern, scalable **Provider** approach
+- Introduced **Clean Architecture** with clear separation of Presentation, Domain, and Data layers
+- Added **GetIt** for dependency injection and **Dio** for robust networking
+- Centralized session, cart, and data flows; removed direct UI coupling to storage/network
+- Added comprehensive docs and examples to accelerate onboarding and future work

 ## Overview